RNAcentral/rnacentral-webcode/rnacentral/portal/templates/portal/docs/browser-compatibility.md

 * Safari
 * Internet Explorer >=10

-To find what browsers are available for your computer, please visit [http://whatbrowser.org/](http://whatbrowser.org/)
+To find what browsers are available for your computer, please visit [http://whatbrowser.org/](http://whatbrowser.org/).

+Cross-browser testing is powered by [BrowserStack](http://browserstack.com/) for Open Source projects.